Teacher trip to the Maya Area

 We will arrive at Guatemala City’s international airport, La Aurora and travel by shuttle to the beautiful colonial city of Antigua.

 A UNESCO World Heritage site, Antigua was once one of the regional capitals of the Spanish Empire.
-The city is full of colourful colonial architecture and is sandwiched between several volcanic peaks.
+The city is full of colourful colonial architecture.

 We will be staying at Hotel Los Pasos